AUDI AG and TSR Recycling

 In order to determine the current and expected potentials, challenges, and limitations of a closed loop at Audi AG, the MaterialLoop project has recycled a total of 100 internal ELVs since October 2022, with the resulting recycled raw materials being used as a basis for new components for Audi AG or Volkswagen Group vehicles.
 The focus is on three main material streams: steel, aluminium (cast and wrought), and polymers.

-Prognos is the scientific project coordinator for Audi within the MaterialLoop project.
-Our tasks include five priorities:
+Prognos was the scientific project coordinator for Audi within the MaterialLoop project.
+Our work did include five priorities:

 Further information and a video about the project (Audi.com)